BeaGiudici/databerry/setup_docs/Software/pihole.md

 - `port 80`: edit the `docker-compose.yaml` file from `80:80` to `8080:80`.

 When everything is set up, you can connect to the web UI with `http://<your-pi-ip>:8080/admin`, using the password you set in the image, at `FTLCONF_webserver_api_password` (line 22 of the image above).

+## Web Interface
+You can connect to the web interface using http://<ip-address>:<port-number>.
+This will allow you to change the options of pi-hole in a nice GUI environment.

+It is useful to set up a DNS, so that we can connect to databerry using a hostname, without memorizing its IP address.
+In order to do so, go to **Settings** -> **Local DNS Records**.
+Here, you can add the domain and its IP address.
+Usually, most systems (especially systemd-resolved) are fussy about "bare" hostnames unless they are defined in `/etc/hosts` or the system is set to search domain suffixes (like `.local`, `.lan`, etc.).
+I am not a fan of changing `/etc/hosts`, so I opted for setting a suffix.
+You can set a common domain name in Pi-hole, just go under **Settings** -> **DNS** -> **DNS domain settings**.
+Here, you can set a Pi-hole domain name.
+Flag the "Expand hostnames" option to automatically expand the hostnames.